hamza-mohd/clarkio.github.io/src/pages/blog/old-posts/2024-02-28-meshery-performance.md

 ### **Typical Use Cases**

 * **Pre-release benchmarking:** Validate new versions of your microservices before rollout.
-* **Service mesh evaluation:** Compare latency/throughput across Istio, Linkerd, and others with the same app and traffic.
+* **Infrastructure evaluation:** Compare latency/throughput across Istio, Linkerd, and others with the same app and traffic.
 * **Policy testing:** Observe the performance impact of retries, timeouts, circuit breakers, and rate limiting.
 * **Regression detection:** Baseline your current performance, and detect when it slips—automatically.